Hire employees in

 Parental Leave

-Employees are entitled to 2 years of parental leave, and employees that are parents of children with disabilities are entitled to 3 years of parental leave.
+Employees are entitled to 2 years of unpaid parental leave, and employees that are parents of children with disabilities are entitled to 3 years of unpaid parental leave.
 The leave is granted to the father if the mother does not benefit from this parental leave, or if she has used a part of the leave.

 Sick Leave